Free2AITools

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-Search the Free2AITools catalog of AI models, datasets, papers, agents, spaces, tools, and prompts by keyword.
+Search the Free2AITools catalog of AI models, datasets, papers, and tools by keyword.
 Returns results ranked by FNI (Free2AITools Nexus Index), a 5-factor score combining Semantic relevance, Authority, Popularity, Recency, and Quality.
 Read-only, no side effects.
+Search may return a retryable transient 503 under cold-path or fallback budget limits; retry according to Retry-After.
 Use this for broad discovery; use free2aitools_select_model instead when you have specific hardware or license constraints.

 | Name | Required | Description | Default |